1. An HVAC career ... does it fit?

 After much consideration, you've decided that an HVAC career would be a great fit for you.
 Requirements for admission into an HVAC program may vary per state and/or school.
-However, for consideration, most states require HVAC applicants to have earned a high school diploma or General Education Development (GED).
+However, for consideration, most states require HVAC applicants to have earned a high school diploma or GED.

 The best HVAC programs are thorough and comprehensive.
 Formal programs at technical colleges and trade schools vary in length.
 HVAC programs that award certificates or diplomas typically last less than a year.
 Associate degree programs are more comprehensive and are designed to last two years.

 When you first begin your HVAC program, you will receive a hands-on learning experience and will have the opportunity to practice your skills.
-Once you have mastered these skills, you will then have to take a practical test to assess your skills.9.
-Graduation - then what?
+Once you have mastered these skills, you will then have to take a practical test to assess your skills.

 Once you graduate from your HVAC program, you are required to take a written test to assess your knowledge as well as a hands-on test to assess your skill level.
 Once you pass this test, you will receive your state-approved certificate.